When I installed a new PCIe network card into my gaming PC I was surprised by suddenly lagging mouse input (via network, it’s a headless machine)…

 If this applies to you, maybe your driver has a similar setting which is enabled by default.

 The other way around might apply as well.
-If you notice a noticeable FPS drop in a busy network (and are not streaming your input via network), enabling this might give other parts of the system more breathing room.
-The driver for the card I use also had a setting for setting the “throttling amount”, but only for arbitrary values like “high”, “medium”, and “low”, instead of allowing me to set a time or a number of incoming packets.
+If you notice FPS drop or similar issues in a busy network (and are not streaming your input via network), enabling this might give other parts of the system more breathing room.
+The driver for the card I use also had a setting for changing the “throttling amount”, but only for arbitrary values like “high”, “medium”, and “low”, instead of allowing me to set a time or a number of incoming packets.

 I hope this post was useful.
 If you have any suggestions or found errors please let me know!